Two Weeks in Portugal: Our 5 Highlights Itinerary

 PIN this post for later?

 We spent two weeks in Portugal last year to explore as much of the country as we could in that time.
 We flew into the south and worked our way to the north via public transport.
+We also took plenty of awesome Portugal photos to inspire you.

 Here are the highlights we recommend for two weeks in Portugal.